Explainable AI: From Prediction To Understanding

 It’s not enough to make predictions.
 Sometimes, you need to generate a deep understanding.
 Just because you model something doesn’t mean you really know how it works.
 In classical machine learning, the algorithm spits out predictions, but in some cases, this isn’t good enough.
-Dr. George Cevora explains why the black box of AI may not always be appropriate and how to go from prediction to understanding.
+Dr. George Cevora explains why the black box of AI may not always be appropriate and how to go from prediction to understanding with explainable ai.

 Why We Need To Understand The Data